ByteNybbler/MNIKEditor/README.md

 ### OBJECTS MENU

 * Enter: Toggle the randomized state of the object adjuster being hovered over with the mouse.
 Any objects placed will choose a random value from the range that you define.
+* Scroll the mouse wheel: Scroll through objects and object categories.
+* Ctrl+Click on Category: Enter a category name or the first few characters of a category name to instantly jump to that object category.
-* Tilde+Click: Finds and replaces a specific value of the chosen adjuster for all objects in the level.
+* Tilde+Click: Find and replace a specific value of the chosen adjuster for all objects in the wlv.
 Only works on text-based adjusters.

 ### TILES MENU

 * Enter: Toggled the used state of the tile attribute being hovered over with the mouse.
 This means that any new tiles you "place" won't modify that attribute of the tile(s) you place it on.
+* Scroll the mouse wheel: Scroll through tiles and tile categories, as well as tile logics.
 * Shift+Enter: Mark all tile attributes as unused except for the tile attribute being hovered over with the mouse.
+* Ctrl+Click: As usual, this works on all numeric adjusters, including the tile logic if you're feeling feisty.
 * I while hovering mouse over the TILES menu: Rotates the previewed tile counter-clockwise.
 * O while hovering mouse over the TILES menu: Rotates the previewed tile clockwise.